-Frank Tarantini, MD, FACS is a vascular surgeon with particular expertise in the treatment of peripheral artery disease (PAD) and AV fistula creation.
+Frank Tarantini, MD, FACS, is a vascular surgeon with particular expertise in the treatment of peripheral artery disease (PAD) and AV fistula creation.
 Additionally, he is known for being at the forefront of various treatment modalities including radiofrequency ablation, laser vein closure, sclerotherapy injections, and peripheral arterial angioplasty and stenting.
-Dr. Tarantini is the Medical Director of Verrazano Vascular Associates in Staten Island and also an attending physician at Richmond University Medical Center and New York Methodist Hospital in Brooklyn.
+Dr. Tarantini is the medical director of Verrazano Vascular Associates at American Access Care Physician, PLLC in Staten Island, New York, and also an attending physician at Richmond University Medical Center and New York Methodist Hospital in Brooklyn.

-Dr. Tarantini is a member of the American Medical Society, NY State Medical Society, Richmond County Medical Society, and New York Society for Vascular Surgery and is a Fellow of the American College of Surgeons and has published several clinical papers.
+Dr. Tarantini is a member of the American Medical Society, the NY State Medical Society, the Richmond County Medical Society, and the New York Society for Vascular Surgery.
+He is also a Fellow of the American College of Surgeons and has published several clinical papers.

 Education and Credentials